UBC-CIC/Amazon-Location-Service-Demo/docs/DeploymentGuide.md

 Cognito is used for user authentication.
 Users will need to input their email address and a password to create an account.
 After account creation, users will need to verify their account by inputting the 6-digit verification code that was sent to their provided email address before being able to log in to the system.

+## Post Deployment
+After deploying the solution, the developer should narrow down the IAM policies associated with the Amazon Location Service resources in this demo in order to make it more secure.